Articles

 Typically, for companies that have a smaller market cap there's another risk: a low shares float compared to the shares outstanding.
 With fewer shares available, stock prices can be more volatile, experiencing larger swings in response to market demand.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 27
+A Practical Guide to Analyze Any Stock (With Examples) Image 27

 A low float percentage puts you at risk as the insiders could potentially sell a large portion in the market.